wollardj/Mandrill/README.md

  * [munkitools](http://munkibuilds.org/) _but only if you plan to run `makecatalogs` from your browser_

 ## Installing `mandrillctl`
-Instsallation kicks off with the installation of the commandline tool for Mandrill, `mandrillctl`.
+Installation kicks off with the installation of the command line tool for Mandrill, `mandrillctl`.
 Since you're here, you've already got npm and node installed, so all you need to do is...

 	sudo npm install -g mandrillctl